archethic-foundation/archethic-docs/docs/learn/arch-consensus/proof-of-work.md

 Others blockchains are using the concept of `Proof of Work` to ensure an unpredictable and pseudo random election of block validation (mining).
 But this technique requires a lot of energy consumption and can still be subject to exploit by HashRate control.

-ARCHEthic Blockchain is using a new kind of `Proof of Work` to ensure the authenticity of the transaction origination devices.
+Archethic Blockchain is using a new kind of `Proof of Work` to ensure the authenticity of the transaction origination devices.
 This allows the additional security requirements on transaction validation like:
 - prohibit any transaction even in case of key theft
 - allow user to consult their balance on any smartphone, but generate a transaction only on a trusted device